DriveWorks/IntegrationThemeExample-CorporateWebsite/README.md

 This template is designed to be configured and used as is, or the starting point for a larger application.

----

-Please note: DriveWorks are not accepting pull requests for this example.
-Join our [online community](https://my.driveworks.co.uk) for discussion, resources and to suggest other examples.

----

 ### Overview:
 - Dynamically injects the DriveWorks Live Client library script using the configured server url (see config.js).